lupyuen/lupyuen.github.io/src/ci4.md

 - __Target:__ NuttX Target that we're building _(milkv\_duos:nsh)_

-Which folds neatly into this URL, as we'll soon see...
+Which will fold neatly into this URL, as we'll soon see...

 ```text
 localhost:9091/metrics/job/nuttxpr/instance/milkv_duos:nsh